Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 2. In the following section, we will be measuring the behavioral output or detection of the stimulation in the presence of a background odorant.
 In introducing this odorant, we would like for the stimulus detection to be as sensitive to the changes evoked by the background odor as possible.

-#### Block Trial Method (Succeeded)
+#### Block Method (Succeeded)

-After trying various methods of acquiring this psychometric curve, we have concluded on the efficacy of the Block Trial Method.
+After trying various methods of acquiring this psychometric curve, we have concluded on the efficacy of the Block Method.
 Here, we split a 300 trial session into blocks of 50 trials where 50% of the trials are Go (single-pulse stim) and 50% of the trials are NoGo (no-stim).
 We pseudo-randomly set the power-level for each block.
 The first and last blocks should be set to the highest power-level.
 The power-levels of the blocks in between the first and last block should be randomized so that there aren’t too many blocks at too low of a power (30% of maximum power) where the mouse gives up on detection.
 An example power-level list for some block-sessions are as follows:

 | Day | Maximum AOM Power | Power Levels (% of Maximum Power) |
 |-----|---------------------|--------------------------------|